MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     The value for `code` in your own URL will be a much longer value.

-1. Copy the complete cURL command and run it in a VS Code bash terminal at the root of your function app to upload the root file, `test-file.txt`.
+1. Copy the complete cURL command and run it in a Visual Studio Code bash terminal at the root of your function app to upload the root file, `test-file.txt`.

-1. Open the Azure explorer, expand your Storage blob resource, under containers, and find the container name that matches your username value in the query string.
+1. In Visual Studio Code, open the Azure explorer, expand your Storage blob resource, under containers, and find the container name that matches your username value in the query string.

 ## Query your Azure Function logs